The Data Matrix Code (DMC) in Industry 4.0 and 5.0 – The technical industry is undergoing profound change – Image: Xpert.Digital

 Seamless integration into IoT systems

-A look at IoT applications reveals another relevant aspect.
+Looking at IoT applications reveals another relevant aspect.
 The Internet of Things (IoT) refers to networked devices and machines that can independently exchange data or trigger actions.
-If a product is integrated into such an IoT system via a data matrix code, information about this product can be recorded or updated automatically.
-For example, a machine in production can recognize which component is currently being installed and adapt the manufacturing process accordingly.
-“The code enables the seamless integration of products into the Internet of Things by acting as an interface between the physical and digital worlds.”
-This is referred to as “cyber-physical systems”, which form a central basis of Industry 4.0 and 5.0.
+When a product is integrated into such an IoT system via a Data Matrix code, information about that product can be automatically collected or updated.
+For example, a machine in production can recognize which component is currently being installed and adjust the manufacturing process accordingly.
+"The code enables the seamless integration of products into the Internet of Things by acting as an interface between the physical and digital worlds."
+These are referred to as "cyber-physical systems," which form a central foundation of Industry 4.0 and 5.0.

 Advantages of the GS1 Data Matrix Code in the supply chain

-The advantage in the supply chain, i.e. in the entire supply chain, is just as important.
-Products can be scanned with the DMC at every stage of the value chain to determine where they are currently located, when they will arrive and which processing steps have already taken place.
-In industries with particularly high security requirements, such as the automotive industry or the medical sector, the code makes a significant contribution to counterfeit protection.
+The advantage in the supply chain, meaning the entire supply chain, is equally significant.
+Products can be scanned with the DMC at every stage of the value chain to determine their current location, their expected arrival time, and which processing steps have already been completed.
+In industries with particularly high security requirements, such as the automotive or medical sectors, the code makes a significant contribution to counterfeit protection.

-“Particularly in the automotive spare parts market, the GS1 Data Matrix is used as a MAPP (Manufacturers Against Product Piracy) code to protect against counterfeiting.”
-In this way, companies can protect their customers by ensuring that only authentic components are put into circulation.
-At the same time, it has a positive effect on the brand image if products can be proven to be authentic.
+“Particularly in the automotive aftermarket, the GS1 Data Matrix is used as a MAPP (Manufacturers Against Product Piracy) code for anti-counterfeiting protection.”
+This allows companies to protect their customers by ensuring that only authentic components enter circulation.
+At the same time, it has a positive impact on brand image when products can be demonstrably verified for authenticity.

-Schaeffler as a successful example of the GS1 Data Matrix Code
+Schaeffler as a success story of the GS1 Data Matrix code

-A clear example of the successful use of the GS1 Data Matrix Code is the company Schaeffler, which is internationally known particularly in the field of rolling bearings.
-Schaeffler relies on GS1 standards to clearly and permanently label its products.
+A prime example of the successful use of the GS1 Data Matrix code is the company Schaeffler, which is internationally renowned, particularly in the field of rolling bearings.
+Schaeffler relies on GS1 standards to uniquely and permanently identify its products.

-“By labeling the bearing components with a unique DMC, Schaeffler creates the prerequisites for creating a digital twin for its railway products.”
-This shows the importance the concept of the digital twin now has: Schaeffler is thus implementing a flexible, scalable and holistic business model of Industry 4.0.
-In addition, the labeling significantly simplifies the exchange of information between component suppliers, vehicle manufacturers and operators.
-If sensors and telemetry systems are integrated into the bearings, you can see in real time whether a component is still in perfect condition or whether it is showing signs of wear.
+“By marking the bearing components with a unique DMC, Schaeffler is creating the prerequisite for generating a digital twin for its rail products.”
+This demonstrates the importance the digital twin concept has now attained: Schaeffler is thus realizing a flexible, scalable, and holistic business model in line with Industry 4.0.
+Furthermore, the marking significantly simplifies the exchange of information between component suppliers, vehicle manufacturers, and operators.
+When sensors and telemetry systems are integrated into the bearings, it is possible to detect in real time whether a component is still in perfect condition or whether signs of wear are emerging.

-This approach, which merges product labeling, digital twin, IoT and cloud-based data processing, is not only forward-looking, but also important for the vision of Industry 5.0.
-While Industry 4.0 is primarily aimed at networking and automating production, Industry 5.0 puts people more at the center again.
-It's about humans and machines complementing each other and supporting each other.
-People take on creative, planning or controlling tasks, while machines carry out the routine work.
+This approach, which merges product identification, digital twins, IoT, and cloud-based data processing, is not only forward-looking but also crucial for the vision of Industry 5.0.
+While Industry 4.0 primarily focuses on networking and automating production, Industry 5.0 places people back at the center.
+It's about humans and machines complementing and supporting each other.
+Humans take on creative, planning, or controlling tasks, while machines perform routine work.

-The GS1 Data Matrix Code acts as a “bridge” between the two worlds.
-Thanks to clear labeling and transparent data management, people – for example service technicians or plant operators – can interact efficiently with highly automated systems without losing track of the complex processes.
+The GS1 Data Matrix code acts as a “bridge” between these two worlds.
+Thanks to its unique identification and transparent data management, people – for example, service technicians or plant operators – can interact efficiently with highly automated systems without losing track of the complex processes.

-“Predictive maintenance: Linking DMC data with sensor data allows for predictive maintenance and optimization of operational processes.”
-This principle shows the enormous potential that arises from the widespread use of such technologies.
+“Predictive Maintenance: Linking DMC data with sensor data enables predictive maintenance and optimization of operational processes.”
+This principle demonstrates the enormous potential that arises from the widespread use of such technologies.

-Potential for companies through GS1 Data Matrix Code
+Potential benefits for companies through the GS1 Data Matrix Code

-Overall, the use of the GS1 Data Matrix Code in conjunction with Digital Twins, IoT and the principles of Industry 4.0 and 5.0 results in numerous advantages for companies in a wide range of industries.
-This starts with better traceability and anti-counterfeiting and extends to the development of new business models.
-For example, service providers can offer to continuously monitor products based on extensive analyzes and only bill the customer for actual use - a so-called pay-per-use model.
-This flexibility and ability to adapt to changing market conditions proves to be essential in order to stay ahead of the competition.
+Overall, the use of the GS1 Data Matrix code in conjunction with digital twins, IoT, and the principles of Industry 4.0 and 5.0 offers numerous advantages for companies across a wide range of industries.
+These advantages range from improved traceability and counterfeit protection to the development of new business models.
+For example, service providers can offer comprehensive product monitoring based on extensive analyses and only bill customers for actual usage – a so-called pay-per-use model.
+This flexibility and adaptability to changing market conditions proves essential for maintaining a competitive edge.

 Importance for large and small companies

-Large manufacturers like Schaeffler demonstrate that these standards have been tested in practice and applied successfully.
-But it is also advisable for small and medium-sized companies to deal with the topic of GS1 Data Matrix Code at an early stage.
-These companies are often integrated as suppliers in global supply chains that work according to uniform standards.
-Anyone who cannot keep up runs the risk of losing important orders or being excluded from certain markets.
+Large manufacturers like Schaeffler demonstrate that these standards are practically tested and successfully applied.
+However, it is also advisable for small and medium-sized enterprises (SMEs) to familiarize themselves with the GS1 Data Matrix code early on.
+These companies are often integrated as suppliers into global supply chains where uniform standards are used.
+Those who cannot keep up risk losing important contracts or being excluded from certain markets.

-However, thanks to increasing standardization and the availability of professional marking solutions, it is no longer rocket science to mark your own products with a data matrix code and set up the corresponding processes.
+However, thanks to increasing standardization and the availability of professional marking solutions, it is no longer rocket science to mark one's own products with a Data Matrix code and to set up the corresponding processes.

 Flexibility and innovation through standardization

-In its pursuit of digitalization and competitiveness, the technical industry cannot do without a tool like the GS1 Data Matrix Code.
-With a compact, robust and versatile labeling solution, comprehensive information is available to everyone involved in the value chain - from the manufacturer to the logistics provider to maintenance personnel.
+The technical industry, in its pursuit of digitalization and competitiveness, cannot do without a tool like the GS1 Data Matrix Code.
+With this compact, robust, and versatile marking solution, comprehensive information is available to everyone involved in the value chain – from manufacturers and logistics providers to maintenance personnel.

-This information can in turn be integrated into intelligent systems to realize more efficient processes, better quality assurance and innovative business models.
-“By using the GS1 Data Matrix Code in conjunction with digital twins and IoT technologies, companies in the technical industry can sustainably secure their competitiveness and optimally position themselves for the challenges of Industry 4.0 and 5.0.”
+This information can then be integrated into intelligent systems to achieve more efficient processes, improved quality assurance, and innovative business models.
+“By using the GS1 Data Matrix code in conjunction with digital twins and IoT technologies, companies in the technology industry can sustainably secure their competitiveness and optimally position themselves for the challenges of Industry 4.0 and 5.0.”

-The Schaeffler example particularly impressively highlights how a well thought-out and consistently applied marking concept can usher in a new level of digitalization and at the same time open up new value creation potential.
+The Schaeffler example particularly highlights how a well-thought-out and consistently applied marking concept can usher in a new stage of digitalization and simultaneously open up new value creation potential.

-The future belongs to companies that recognize these opportunities and make full use of them - and the GS1 Data Matrix Code is more than just a small code on a component.
-It is the key to a new level of networked value creation and the engine for further advancing industrialization, at the center of which people, machines and data operate in a highly efficient and intelligent interaction.
+The future belongs to companies that recognize and fully utilize these opportunities – and the GS1 Data Matrix code is more than just a small code on a component.
+It is the key to a new level of networked value creation and the driving force behind further industrialization, at the heart of which people, machines, and data interact in a highly efficient and intelligent way.